FIDO2: Moving the World Beyond Passwords

 WebAuthn defines a standard web API that can be built into browsers and related web platform infrastructure to enable online services to use FIDO Authentication.
 CTAP enables external devices such as mobile handsets or FIDO Security Keys to work with WebAuthn and serve as authenticators to desktop applications and web services.

-Multiple major web browsers including Chrome, Firefox and Microsoft Edge are in the process of implementing the standards; Android and Windows 10 also will have built-in support for FIDO Authentication.
+Multiple major web browsers including Chrome, Firefox and Microsoft Edge have implemented the standards; Android, Windows 10 and related Microsoft technologies also will have built-in support for FIDO Authentication.

 The completion of the FIDO2 standardization efforts and the commitment of leading browser vendors to its implementation, opens a new era of ubiquitous, hardware-backed FIDO Authentication protection for everyone using the internet.